-Let’s take a look at what to expect if you’ve been involved in a collision.
+Let’s take a look at what to expect if you’ve been involved in a car accident that resulted in deployed airbags.

-Because of its appearance, you may be wondering whether your car is totaled after your airbag is deployed.
-The answer is no. You can replace deployed airbags.
+Additionally, you can replace deployed airbags.
 This will have to be done by a qualified professional, however, and it won’t be cheap.

-Once those airbags deploy, returning them is not just a case of stuffing them into the airbag module like forcing a duvet into an overstuffed cupboard.
+Once airbags are deployed, returning them is not just a case of stuffing them into the airbag module like forcing a duvet into an overstuffed cupboard.
+You should work with a certified mechanic to fix your airbags.

-Speak to your insurance representative about the estimated cost of repair on your car airbags.
 He or she can help you determine whether it’s worth it to fix the deployed airbag or to claim a total loss on your vehicle.
-This may depend upon the nature of the accident-was it a collision, or did your car airbags deploy your airbags for some other reason?
+This may depend upon the nature of the accident and will want to know if there was a collision event, or did your car deploy your airbags for some other reason?

 You, your mechanic, and your insurance agent can figure out the best course of action for you.
 Whether you replace your vehicle or fix your deployed airbag is a choice only you can make.

 When you fix an airbag, you’re not only fixing an airbag.
-There are about a dozen components to the airbag deployment system that will need to be inspected and, usually, replaced.
-These include:
+About a dozen components to the airbag deployment system will need to be inspected and, usually, replaced.
+Not to mention any other damage that occurred from the accident.

 - Pyrotechnic inflators